 Advocate Program

-Providing training, stipends, and year-round support to mentors supporting underrepresented and low income students in entering science research competitions.
+Providing training, stipends, and year-round support to mentors supporting all students in entering science research competitions.

 Learn more about how you can help your students with helpful webinars on a range of topics from our Lead Advocates.